mattbarker016/Baby-Brella/README.md

 # Project Icicle: The Sentence

+## Update

+This project is now the brains of a new weather app called Brella – Your Personalized Weather Forecast!
+We are launching on the App Store next month.
+Please check out our work [here](https://github.com/AAAstorga/Brella)

+This page is NOT the latest version.
+Please see the above link to experience the latest and greatest in personalized weather forecasts.

+## Overview

 This algorithm creates a sentence that tells users what they should wear and bring for the day's weather, along with a summary of the forecast.
 It uses a custom formula to assigned weighted values to clothing items, providing a general reccomendation for items to wear and bring for the entire time range.

 ## Instructions